Get E-Book

 Combining Forms

-A default import can appear beside named imports in one declaration:
+A default import can appear beside named imports in the same declaration -

 js